IN/FIDELITY

 My journey into serious sculpting started once I entered art school, though my father never formally taught me.
 I suppose he believed the best way to learn was by immersing myself in the atmosphere where the work was being done.
 Over time, I developed my skills in the company of my father and his dozen or so disciples.

 That’s how I spent the next few years while attending preparatory school.
 I’ve forgotten exactly how long I studied there.
-Back then, graduating from that special preparatory school meant automatic admission to art school—no entrance exam required.
-Compared to today’s rigorous exams, it feels like an entirely different world.
+Graduating from that special preparatory school meant automatic admission to art school—no entrance exam required, which felt like an entirely different world compared to today’s rigorous exams.

-Even after entering art school, there was little distinction between what I did at school and at home.
+Even after I entered art school, there was little distinction between what I did at school and at home.
 I hardly felt like I was in school at all.
-Although my father taught at the same institution, he arranged for me to study under Professor Ishikawa Kōmei.
-At the time, the principal was Professor Okakura Tenshin.
+Although my father taught at the same institution, he arranged for me to study under Professor Ishikawa Kōmei, while Professor Okakura Tenshin served as principal.

 3